 Dean of Student Services & Assistant Professor

-- Serve as chief student affairs officer, overseeing strategic enrollment management and institutional research.
+- Serve as chief student affairs officer, overseeing institutional research and strategic enrollment management.

-- Supervise Admissions, Advising, Alumni Relations, Billing, Career Services, Financial Aid, Registrar, Recruiting, Student Help-desk, and Student Information Systems.
+- Supervise Admissions, Advising, Alumni Relations, Billing, Career Services, Financial Aid, Registrar, Recruiting, Student Help-desk, Student Information Systems, and Student Retention.

 The United States Sports Academy is an independent, non-profit, accredited, special mission sports university created to serve the nation and the world with programs in instruction, research, and service.
 The role of the Academy is to prepare men and women for careers in the profession of sports.

 June 2016—September 2016 | Montana Department of Labor & Industry | Helena, MT

 Director of Work Based Learning for Energy, Manufacturing, and Construction1

 - Cultivated industry-driven community and sector-strategy partnership initiatives.

 - Supported Montana University System (MUS), Montana Office of Public Instruction (OPI) and Montana Department of Labor & Industry (MTDLI) data alignment.

 - Evaluated employer/union training programs for potential college credit.

 - Leveraged National Governor’s Association Policy Academy to cultivate new models of integration between MUS/MTDLI.